-Each year, Warren Water publishes a Consumer Confidence Report to provide you with detailed information about your water quality.
-The links below provide the Consumer Confidence Reports from the last four years.
+Each year, Warren Water publishes a Water Quality Report to provide you with detailed information about your water quality.
+To view our current Water Quality Report click the link above.
 Of course, should you have any questions about your water and our efforts to ensure top quality, please call us at (270) 842-0052.

 Disinfection, sometimes referred to loosely as chlorination, is a necessary part of the water treatment process.
 Disinfection is typically done by adding small amounts of a chlorine-based disinfectant to water.
 It destroys water-borne microbes, bacteria, and viruses – organisms that can cause serious illnesses or death.
 Typhoid and cholera, which have killed hundreds of thousands of people in global epidemics, have been controlled in the United States through the addition of disinfectant to drinking water.

 The Environmental Protection Agency regulates the quality of drinking water on a federal level.
 Its regulations cover acceptable, safe levels of microorganisms, disinfectant, and disinfection byproducts.

 Lead is a naturally occuring metal that is all around us.
 It was used many years in paints, plumbing and other products found in and around homes.
 The Environmental Protection Agency has determined that lead can cause health problems if it accumulates in a person’s body over time.
 While lead in tap water is rarely the single cause of lead poisoning, it can increase a person’s total lead exposure.

 In 1991, The U.S. Environmental Protection Agency (EPA) established the first Lead and Copper Rule (LCR) to reduce exposure to lead in drinking water.
 High levels of lead in your household drinking water can have significant health impacts, especially for children and pregnant women.